fernando-magallon-romero/SmartParkingProject/README.md

   - Adding capacity calculations and overlays

 ## Running the Code
-To run this project, once all files are downloaded, go to the project root directory then run:
+To run this project, once all files are downloaded, go to the project root directory (`cd SmartParkingProject`) then run:
   - `pip install pandas folium`
   - `python smart_parking_map.py`